zachbornheimer/portal-builder/README.md

-Here's the updated README with the PHP 8 requirement:

----

 # Portal Builder

 Portal Builder is a WordPress plugin designed to create and manage portals for accepting applications and managing submissions with Google Sheets and Google Drive integration.